Common forms of depression, but lasting longer than acute major depressive disorder.

 New York State Psychiatric Institute

-Dr David J. Hellerstein would like to gratefully acknowledge Dr David L. Dunner, a previous contributor to this monograph.
+Dr David J. Hellerstein would like to gratefully acknowledge Dr David L. Dunner, a previous contributor to this topic.
 DLD has received grant support from Cyberonics.
 DLD has received fees for consulting from: Eli Lilly, Pfizer, GlaxoSmithKline, Wyeth, Bristol-Myers Squibb, Forest, Cyberonics, Roche Diagnostics, Cypress, Corcept, Janssen, Novartis, Shire, Somerset, Otsuka, Healthcare Technology Sys, Jazz Pharma, Sanofi-Aventis, and MedAvante.
 DLD is on the Speaker's Bureau for: Eli Lilly, Pfizer, GlaxoSmithKline, Wyeth, Bristol-Myers Squibb, Organon, Jazz Pharma, Neuronetics, and Astra-Zeneca.
-DLD is an author of several references cited in this monograph.
+DLD is an author of several references cited in this topic.

 Professor of Psychiatry and Mental Health